-At QM, we understand that life in the Sixth Form brings with it activities such as university open days and driving lessons, and we do everything we can to support each girl in carefully balancing her academic work with her other commitments.
+At QM, we understand that life in the Sixth Form brings with it activities such as university open days, driving lessons, and exploring the world of part-time work, and we do everything we can to support each girl in carefully balancing her academic work with her other commitments.

-Besides exceptional A Level results, if a student has a well-written UCAS Personal Statement, proof of leadership skills and can demonstrate they are an emotionally intelligent and resilient individual, it can make all the difference when it comes to them being accepted for Higher Education courses or for success in the working world.
+Besides exceptional A Level results, if a student has a well-written UCAS personal statement, proof of leadership skills and can demonstrate they are an emotionally intelligent and resilient individual, it can make all the difference when it comes to them being accepted for Higher Education courses, coveted degree-level apprenticeships, or for success in the working world.
 That's the difference a QM education can provide.
 Our girl-centred approach ensures outstanding results, and A Level results day at QM always means lots of happy girls.
 Every year we're delighted to see so many going on to their first-choice university course or securing prestigious apprenticeships.
 QM girls take up places at the country's leading universities and they study a vast range of courses.

 Upon finishing their time in the Sixth Form, QM girls become members of the Old Margaretian Association.
 They very much remain a part of the QM Family and the friendships they make here will last a lifetime.
+As we look to develop our Careers programme, we are seeking to involve the skills, experience and advice of Old Margaretians more and more to guide our current students as they start out in life.